adolfintel/TDF/README.md

 * No information about the real users on your computer (there's only a fake `"wine"` user inside the sandbox) at all and no way to use su, sudo, and similar commands

 With that being said, I don't encourage you to run malware in it.
 In order for games to work, TDF needs to allow *some* access to your system, and this is potential attack surface:
+* Malware can use the graphics and sound systems to try and record your screen.
+If you're on a modern distro with Wayland and PipeWire this would be immediately noticeable, but it could go unnoticed on other distros
 * Malware can try to run exploits and 0-days againts the kernel, the drivers or bubblewrap.
 That would be very difficult to pull off, but potentially *very bad* if successful
 * Incorrect configuration, such as exposing your home directory with read-write permissions, will allow malware to create a persistance mechanism and escape the sandbox (like modifying .bashrc), or allowing network access while having the H drive enabled.
 That would be *very stupid* and it would be entirely your fault